-How the retrieval of an email can prevent a data leak
+How the retrieval of an email can prevent data leaks

-One of our recent examples came from the healthcare industry.
+A recent case from the healthcare industry highlighted the importance of secure email solutions.
 Employee X had accidentally sent a file to a colleague, who was not authorized to view it.
 Fortunately, this healthcare facility possessed a secure email solution, which made it possible to block the sent file.
 Before the recipient had the opportunity to view the message, it had already been blocked.
 We call that a blessing in disguise!

 How to recall an email in Outlook

-- You can now delete all unread copies of your message and replace them with a new message if necessary.
+- Delete unread copies and replace with a new message.

 Note: this only works if the message is still unread by the recipient.
 It will not work if the email has been moved to another folder.